Q source: History

+Despite the two-source hypothesis enjoying wide support, Q's existence has been increasingly questioned by alternative theories such as Farrer and Matthean Posteriority.
+A collection of dominical sayings would have been highly valuable to early Christians, but figures such as Jerome, who had access to the vast Library of Caesarea, make no mention of such a document.
+The making of copies of Q may have been seen as unnecessary, since its contents were preserved in the canonical gospels.
+Indeed, Christians may have preferred to make copies of the Gospels of Matthew and Luke, "where the sayings of Jesus from Q were rephrased to avoid misunderstandings, and to fit their own situations and their understanding of what Jesus had really meant".

 Herbert Marsh is seen by some as the first person to hypothesize the existence of a "narrative" source and a "sayings" source, although he included in the latter parables unique to Matthew and unique to Luke.
 In his 1801 work, A dissertation on the Origin and Composition of our Three First Canonical Gospels, he used the Hebrew letter aleph (א) to denote the narrative source and the letter beth (ב) to denote the sayings source.

 The next person to advance the "sayings" hypothesis was the German Friedrich Schleiermacher in 1832.
 Schleiermacher interpreted an enigmatic statement by the early Christian writer Papias of Hierapolis, c.
 95–109 AD ("Matthew compiled the oracles (logia) of the Lord in a Hebrew manner of speech, and everyone translated them as well he could") as evidence of a separate source.
 Rather than the traditional interpretation—that Papias was referring to the writing of Matthew in Hebrew—Schleiermacher proposed that Papias was actually referring to a sayings collection of the apostle Matthew that was later used, together with narrative elements, by another "Matthew" and by the other Evangelists.

 In 1838, another German, Christian Hermann Weisse, took Schleiermacher's suggestion of a sayings source and combined it with the idea of Marcan priority to formulate what is now called the Two-Source Hypothesis, in which both Matthew and Luke used Mark and the sayings source.
 Heinrich Julius Holtzmann endorsed this approach in an influential treatment of the synoptic problem in 1863, and the two-source hypothesis has dominated ever since.